 The CDC states that childhood obesity can lead to heart disease, Type 2 diabetes, asthma and social discrimination.
 These serious ailments can plague a person for life, so it is important that we have our tweens get on the healthy path right from the start.

-So, how do we get these ever so moody and disgruntled tweens to eat right and learn good habits?
+So, how do we help these ever so moody and disgruntled tweens stay healthy, eat right and learn good habits?
 By making sure their food tastes good, looks good and is simple and quick for them to digest and move on.

 If your tween likes pizza, try making it at home instead of ordering it.
 Pizza dough, skim milk mozzarella and fresh tomato sauce are all you need.
 Add some of their favorite veggies and there you go!